Ancillary Connecticut Home Inspection Services

 A pest control company is better equipped to determine if any past treatments were completed correctly.

 If there is damage from wood destroying insects or current wood destroying insect activity, the pest control company can make treatment recommendations and provide an estimate for treatment.
-This helps keep your transaction moving along in a more timely manner.
+Of course, we will discuss any damage in our report.
+This helps keep your transaction moving along in a timelier manner.

 For your convenience we can arrange for a pest control company to attend your inspection.
 Their fee is paid directly to them so that you can be assured of getting their best possible price.